 Most children are likely to experience illness at some stage during their time at City Heights, but we believe that if children are unwell, they must be away from the centre where they can rest and recuperate.

-When a child or staff member becomes ill3, they will be sent home as soon as possible.
+- When a child or staff member becomes ill, they will be sent home as soon as possible.
 They will be recommended to stay home until well again.
-A doctor's certificate is required for staff returning to work after two consecutive sick days.

-- If parents are unavailable the child's emergency contact will be contacted. - If a child is unable to go home immediately, they will be monitored, and an appropriate treatment will be administered, for example, cold cloth, the removal of clothing, drinks of water and comforting if necessary while away from others (office area). - Team leader or centre manager will follow up with parents/ caregivers if any illness has been diagnosed by a medical professional. - If an infectious illness is confirmed every family in the room or centre will be informed via email. - If more than 15% of children in the same room are presented with the same symptoms in the period of 48 hours Public Health Service will be notified.
+If parents are unavailable the child's emergency contact will be notified. - If a child is unable to go home immediately, they will be monitored, and an appropriate treatment will be administered, for example, cold cloth, the removal of clothing, drinks of water and comforting if necessary while away from others (office area). - Team leader or centre manager will follow up with parents/ caregivers if any illness has been diagnosed by a medical professional. - If an infectious illness is confirmed every family in the room or centre will be informed via email. - If more than a child present same symptoms Public Health Service will be notified.